calumx/rudi/README.md

 ## Usage

 Rudi presents to you the [40 rudiments](https://www.youtube.com/watch?v=WSC7iujjg_o) in a partly-random order based on which you most need to practice.
-Just log on and start practicing.
+Just start practicing.

-You can also use the app as a guest.
-In this case, you will not be able to save any tempi, and the rudiments will be presented in completely random order.

 ## Stack